Finland's Relations and Development Cooperation in Central Asia

 Ongoing programmes and projects

-- Support to a natural resources project in Kyrgyzstan (Phase III), implemented by the Geological Survey of Finland, EUR 905,000 in 2020–2022
+- Support to a natural resources project in Kyrgyz Republic, Tajikistan and Uzbekistan implemented by the Geological Survey of Finland, EUR 3 million in 2022-2024

 Finland's partners of cooperation in Central Asia